parabirb/bftranspile/README.md

 # bftranspile
-a transpiler from BF to JS (both browser and Node are supported).
+a transpiler from BF to JS (both browser and Node are supported). bftranspile can show notable improvements over interpreters written in JS (the longer your program runs, the more improvement you see). `speedtest.js` demonstrates this.

 ## todo
 optimization. things like `>>>>` convert to `ptr++;ptr++;ptr++;ptr++` instead of `ptr+=4`.